 In this series of seminars students will become familiar with how to understand and read the visual language of cinema and will become more acquainted with some of the greatest filmmakers who have ever lived.
 Pre-registration is required.

 New Take: A Survey of Visionary New Films

 Tuition: $180 ($150 for Film Forum members)

-This survey will take explore key voices and movements that are shaping the future of film.
+This survey of important, recent film will explore key voices and movements that have shaped, and are shaping, film as we know it.
 From documentary/fiction hybrids such as Our Beloved Month of August (Miguel Gomes), Alamar (Pedro Gonzales Rubio), and Agrarian Utopia (Uruphong Raksasad), to distinctly feminine visions of The Holy Girl (Lucrecia Martel), The Arbor (Clio Barnard), and Everyone Else (Maren Ade), to formally rigorous tour de forces like In the City of Sylvia (Jose Luis Guerin), Syndromes and a Century (Apichatpong Weerasethakul), Sweetgrass (Lucien Castaing-Taylor and Ilisa Barbash), 4 Months, 3 Weeks, and 2 Days (Christian Mungiu), and Dogtooth (Yorgos Lanthimos) – this immersive tour will engage students with greater understanding of film's capacity to reflect the imaginary and all-too-real worlds we live in today.